 Once you’ve had your fill of the waterfalls along the eastern banks of Slippery Rock Creek, head over to the Hell’s Hollow Trailhead.
 This trail is roughly 0.5 miles long and travels through the very scenic Hell’s Hollow.
 Hell Run cuts a deep path through the rocks, making for a very interesting flume just above the waterfall.

-Hell’s Hollow Falls is a 10-foot high waterfall which slides down in a fan shape.
+Hell’s Hollow Falls is a 10-foot-high waterfall that slides down in a fan shape.
 When flowing well, which it was not during my visit, this is one of the most scenic waterfalls in the region.
 Before leaving the area, make sure to check out the remains of the lime kiln near the waterfall.

 Driving time to next waterfall: 25 minutes